Top Pages

 National Foster Parent Association (NFPA)

-Annotation: The National Foster Parent Association (NFPA) serves as a national voice for foster parents and children in general.
+Annotation: The National Foster Parent Association (NFPA) is a non-profit, volunteer organization that supports support foster parents in achieving safety, permanence and well-being for the children and youth in their care.
 NFPA promotes communication and cooperation among foster parents, foster parent associations, child care agencies and other child advocates; strives to improve the foster care system; encourages the recruitment and retention of foster parents; and provides information on current issues and events regarding foster care.
 In addition, NFPA provides training programs, technical assistance, education materials, and information and referral services.
-In partnership with FosterClub (a nonprofit network for youth in foster care), the association also provides access to information and services for adolescents in foster care, including a message board, inspirational stories, and recommended reading lists.

-Keywords: Advocacy, Foster children, Information dissemination, Adolescent health, Child health, Educational materials, Foster care, Foster parents, Recruitment, Referrals, Technical assistance, Training, Youth services
+Keywords: Advocacy, Foster children, Information dissemination, Foster care, Adolescent health, Child health, Educational materials, Foster parents, Recruitment, Referrals, Technical assistance, Training, Youth services

 National Resource Center for Adoption (NRCA)